pudly/schmopera-hugo/content/articles/success-hype-the-first-season-of-opera-pubs-in-toronto.md

 date = "2017-05-06T23:02:00-04:00"
 lastmod = "2017-05-07T13:42:00-04:00"
 publishDate = "2017-05-07T11:09:00-04:00"
-slug = "success-hype-the-first-season-of-opera-pubs-in-toronto"
-title = "Success &amp; hype: the first season of Opera Pubs in Toronto"
+short_description = "The success of the Opera Pubs brings to light something that is - and should be - considered seriously among operatic circles across the globe: the potential for circular gratification among those on the inside.
+In Toronto, the audiences of most operatic events include familiar faces - fans, colleagues, and friends of those involved in the show; these are a beautiful group of folks, full of support and delight for the work done in their city.
+But any opera company worth the hype is constantly seeking audiences full of new faces, an ever-widening pool of interested listeners." slug = "success-hype-the-first-season-of-opera-pubs-in-toronto" title = "Success &amp; hype: the first season of Opera Pubs in Toronto"
 +++